madroxdupe42/peacefulscience.org/content/articles/tour-pascal.md

 - dialogue
 - science
 date: "2017-07-03T21:41:27"
-description: Dr. James Tour is one of the great chemists of our time.
-Echoing Pascal, he writes "I do not know how to prove ID using my most sophisticated of analytical tools."
+description: 'Dr. James Tour is one of the great chemists of our time.
+Echoing Pascal, he writes "I do not know how to prove ID using my most sophisticated of analytical tools."'
 headerimage:
   src: /img/2017/10/IMG_0661_small.jpg
 title: Dr James Tour and the Great Pascal
 ---

-*This last year, I (Dr. Swamidass) had the privilege of interacting with Dr. James Tour, one of the great chemists of our time.
+This last year, I (Dr. Swamidass) had the privilege of interacting with Dr. James Tour, one of the great chemists of our time.
 He is in the Intelligent Design  (ID) "orbit," having signed the [Dissent from Darwinism](https://en.wikipedia.org/wiki/A_Scientific_Dissent_From_Darwinism) many years ago.
 However, he does not consider himself an ID proponent.
 For years he had a very eloquent explanation of the scientific and theological reasons he took this position.
 This last year, however, [his website](http://www.jmtour.com/) was revised and this was removed.
 During his recent visit to STL, he gave me permission to reproduce a portion of his website, before it was revised, on this blog.
-I appreciate his thoughts a great deal, and would say I am a Pascalian scientist, just like Dr. Tour.*
+I appreciate his thoughts a great deal, and would say I am a Pascalian scientist, just like Dr. Tour.
-{.editors-note aside-xl-wide}
+{.editor-note .aside-xl-wide}

 I (Dr. James Tour) have been labeled as an Intelligent Design (ID) proponent.
 I am not.
 I do not know how to use science to prove intelligent design although some others might.
 I am sympathetic to the arguments on the matter and I find some of them intriguing, but the scientific proof is not there, in my opinion.
 So I prefer to be free of that ID label.
 [Blaise Pascal](http://en.wikipedia.org/wiki/Blaise_Pascal) (1623-1662), one of the finest scientists, mathematicians and inventors that the world has ever enjoyed, and also among the most well-respected and deepest thinking Christian apologists, wrote in his Pensees 243,![](/img/2017/07/pascal2.jpg)
 {.dropcap}